-The new print edition of the Dewey Decimal Classification, DDC 23, is now available from OCLC, along with the new, easier-to-use WebDewey 2.0.
+The print edition of the Dewey Decimal Classification, DDC 23, is now available from OCLC, along with the new, easier-to-use WebDewey 2.0.

 A web-based subscription service from the Library of Congress that aggregates multiple cataloging tools for ready access, including AACR2, DACS, and other LC cataloging publications.